nvarughese/KOSlamJam/README.md

 - Background
 - Opening and closing screen
 - Music
-- put it onto the web
+- Put it onto the web
 - Sprite solidness
       - sprites bounce off each other
       - collision rectangles at base so sprites can walk behind each other